rajewsky-lab/novosparc/README.md

 embryo ([Berkley Drosophila Transcription Network Project](http://bdtnp.lbl.gov)).

 ### The intestinal epithelium
+The 'reconstruct_intestine_denovo.py' script reconstructs the crypt-to-villus axis of the mammalian intestinal epithelium, based on data from [Moor, AE, et al., Cell, 2018].
+We do it denovo, meaning without any marker genes or atlas.
+The script outputs plots of gene expression for a list of genes, as well as Pearson correlations of the reconstructed and original expression values for all genes.

+Running time on a standard desktop computer is around XXX minutes.

 ### The *Drosophila* embryo
-The `reconstruct_bdtnp_with_markers.py` script reconstructs the early *Drosophila* embryo with only a handful of markers.
-All cells are used and a random set of 1-4 markers is selected.
+The `reconstruct_bdtnp_with_markers.py` script reconstructs the early *Drosophila* embryo with only a handful of markers, based on the BDTNP dataset [http://bdtnp.lbl.gov].
+All cells are used and
+a random set of 1-4 markers is selected.
 The script outputs plots of gene expression for a list of genes, as well as Pearson correlations of the reconstructed and original expression values for all genes.
-As the results depend on which marker genes are selected, note that the output might slightly differ from the one found here on the repository.
+Notice that the results depend on which marker genes are selected.
+In the manuscript we averaged the results over many different choices of marker genes.

 Running time on a desktop computer with two cores is around 6-7 minutes.

 ## Running novoSpaRc on your data
 A template file for running `novoSpaRc` on custom datasets is